 But are we capable of an “evolving consciousness?”
 Meaning, should we hope that human beings will change with regard to their attitude to other living beings?
 And again, my opinion is no. At least I don’t see it at this moment in the history of human evolution.

-There are many drives that are part of our DNA, but two that stand out to me are the drive toward cooperation, even compassion, and the drive toward competition and beating out the competition — a drive toward community and a drive toward tribalism and warfare.
+There are many drives that are part of our DNA, but two that stand out to me are the drive toward cooperation, even compassion, and the drive toward competition and beating out the competition — a drive toward community and problem solving — and a drive toward tribalism and warfare.
 Rabbinic tradition frames these drives as a “yetzer ha-ra” and a “yetzer ha-tov,” a good inclination and an “evil” inclination.
 Both these drives are basic to the survival of a species, and we share them with other members of the animal kingdom.
 If these drives are basic to survival, why would they change?

 If these drives are unchanging, don’t “evolve” into something else, that suggests to me our consciousness is not evolving and won’t.
 We are, quite simply, human beings, and it is either naïveté or hubris to think we will become other than human beings.
 Is this nihilism?
 Is there no hope?
 I believe there is room for hope, and that, too, is rooted in an evolutionary story.